rk83rahul/timeseries-service/code_exercise.md

 ### How to submit your solution
 - Do not fork the timeseries-service repository on GitHub or submit a pull request directly, as that would make your solution public for others to see.
 Instead, clone the repo and work locally on it.
 - When done, squash your work into a single commit and use `git format-patch` to generate a patch file.
+Email the patch file to us as your work sample submission.
+If you prefer to provide a GitHub's private gist or do your work in a private repo and add us to it, that's also totally fine

 ## Built with